hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

             # check we've passed in a form of the right type
             self.assertTrue(isinstance(response.context['form'], PollVoteForm))

-            # and check the check the form is being used in the template,
+            # and check the form is being used in the template,
             # by checking for the choice text
             self.assertIn(choice1.choice, response.content)
             self.assertIn(choice2.choice, response.content)